krateng/maloja/README.md

 ### Environment

 I can support you with issues best if you use **Alpine Linux**.
 In my experience, **2 GB RAM** should do nicely, but higher amounts allow more caching and reduce page load times for complicated statistics.
+My personal recommendation is using a dedicated LXC container (e.g. on Proxmox), but of course Maloja will also run on a VM, in Docker or on bare metal.

 ### New Installation